Useful Tools to Save you Time

 • TeamViewer – Screen sharing and more.

-• Jing – screen capture. pro version for a small upgrade is no longer available.
+• SNAG-IT – screen capture. pro version for a small upgrade is no longer available.
 Will have to switch to Snag-it or Camtasia.

 • FileZilla – FTP management